 (9) One of the practitioner members of the National Board is to be appointed as Chairperson of the Board by the Ministerial Council.

+(9A) The regulations may prescribe matters relating to the composition of practitioner members for a National Board established for 2 or more health professions.

 (10) Schedule 4 sets out provisions relating to a National Board.

 (11) In this section —